ga-devfront/scroll-event-handler/README.md

 The tests were carried out thanks to Browserstack which offers us its services since our npm is opensource.

-The npm is now run on :
-- Chrome desktop / mobile
-- Edge
-- Edge chromium
-- Firefox desktop / mobile
-- Opera desktop/ mobile
-- Safari desktop / mobile
-- Samsung Internet
+The npm is now run on all devices and browsers but it's possible that problems may be encountered on browsers that may be common.
+If this is the case, do not hesitate to open an issue.

 ## Bug or problem ?